Bryant University: Unistructure

-The Unistructure is the center of Bryant's academic activity.
-It currently contains nearly all classrooms, most faculty and administrative offices, and many academic resources.
+The Unistructure is a large centrally located building on Bryant University's campus.
+Before the opening of the Business Entrepreneurship Leadership Center (BELC), it housed nearly all classrooms, faculty and administrative offices, and academic resources.
+It is now home to the university's College of Arts and Sciences and School of Health and Behavioral Sciences, as well as various student support and administrative offices.

-The Michael E. '67 and Karen L. Fisher Student Center
+Michael E. '67 and Karen L. Fisher Student Center

 The Fisher Student Center (known as the Bryant Center until September 2013) offers offices and meeting spaces for a wide variety of co-curricular activities, clubs and student organizations.

-Koffler Verizon Communications Complex
+Koffler Communications Complex

 The Koffler Technology Center is Bryant's computer center.
 More than 200 terminals, microcomputers, and workstations are located here.
 Facilities offer individual workstations for hands-on learning and shared workstations for group projects.

 The Koffler center is also home to the university's TV and radio stations.
 WJMF takes up most of the main floor, sharing space with the TV/Editing studio.

 John H. Chafee Center for International Business

-The building was named after the late Rhode Island Senator John Chafee.
+The building was named after the late Rhode Island senator John Chafee.
 The center serves the regional business community, as well as offering hands on opportunities for students to learn about global business.
 The Chafee Center houses the World Trade Center and Export Assistance Center for the state of Rhode Island.